-Growth Initiative
+Personal Growth Initiative

-If your own behavior has been in violation of the policies of the University, and if you desire support to change, you are encouraged to take the initiative to discuss the behavior or concern with a student leader, faculty member, counselor, coach, or a Student Development and Success staff member.
-Upon doing so, you may be exempt from certain disciplinary actions for behavior up to the time the growth initiative begins.
+If a student's behavior has violated the policies of the University, and if the student desires to confess and be supported in reflecting and making better choices in the future, the student is encouraged to take the initiative to discuss the behavior or concern with a student leader, faculty member, counselor, coach, or a Student Development and Success staff member.
+Upon doing so, the student may be exempt from certain disciplinary actions for behavior up to the time the growth initiative begins.
 The following requirements must be met in order to take advantage of the growth initiative:

-- You must initiate the contact.
-Once you have been confronted and/or formal accountability has begun, your situation can no longer be addressed within the framework of the growth initiative. - You must sign a behavior contract with a Student Development and Success staff member.
-This contract will specify the behavior changes you wish to make, the obligations you have to the University and/or selected mentors, and the type of assistance you will receive from the University in accomplishing your goals for change.
-Your ongoing behavior must not be in violation of the aforementioned contract.
-If it is, you may be subject to formal accountability, i.e., probation, suspension or dismissal.
+- The student must initiate the contact.
+Once a student has been confronted and/or formal accountability has begun, the situation can no longer be addressed within the framework of the growth initiative. - The student must sign a behavior commitment with a Student Development and Success staff member.
+This agreement will specify the desired behavior changes, the obligations to the University and/or selected mentors, and the type of assistance the student will receive from the University in accomplishing goals for change.
+Breach of agreement may subject the student to formal accountability (including probation or dismissal).

 It is Spring Arbor University's desire to respect the integrity of a student who has initiated a request for help by offering them support.
-It should be noted that in cases where behavior is repetitive, self-destructive, hazardous to others or of significant legal issue, the University may respond accordingly.
+It should be noted that in cases where behavior is repetitive, self-destructive, hazardous to others or of significant legal concern, the University may respond accordingly.
 Depending upon the behavior in question, the University reserves the right to require the person to enter a professional setting where adequate help is available.
-Also, it may be the case that, because of the nature of certain behaviors, specific consequences may be unavoidable even when a growth initiative is in place.
+Also, it may be the case that, because of the nature of certain behaviors, specific University or civil consequences may be unavoidable even when a growth initiative is in place.
 A student leader, because of his/her community responsibilities may be asked to take leave from their leadership role while on a growth initiative.